Parking and Traffic Regulations

 Commuter Students: Decals have a prefix of "C." Signs located within or at entrances to parking areas indicate commuter parking.
 This decal is available only to students living off campus.

 Resident Student Parking: Decals have a prefix of "R." Signs are located within or at entrances to parking areas to indicate the category of parking provided.
-This decal is available to students living on campus.
+This decal is available to students living on campus who have completed 60 credit hours.

 Storage Parking: Decals indicating storage will be issued to those freshman and sophomore resident students who qualify under the special provisions of these regulations.
 The storage lots are located along the baseball access road and along Fogelsonger Road.
 Vehicles registered under these special provisions may not park in any other parking area at any time for any reason.

-Contractor Parking: Key employees of the university food service vendor may park in those areas marked and reserved in their respective work areas.
-All other food service employees will park in general parking for staff employees.
+Contractor Parking: Food service, day care, bookstore and Raider Bus employees will be issued contractor decals.
+They will park in general parking for staff employees.
 Exception to this rule will be Shippensburg University students as provided in Section 304.
 Employees of general contractors engaged in construction of buildings, roadways, electrical or other contracted service to the university will park in areas agreed upon by the Director of Public Safety and the contractor.

 Motorcycle Parking: Motorcycles may park in any legal space.

-Temporary Parking Permits: Temporary registration and permission to park on campus will be issued by the Director of Public Safety or his representative upon payment of a fee established by the university.
-Individuals attending continuing education courses will be issued temporary parking permits.
-Temporary parking for students will be in the storage lot or other areas designated by the Director of Public Safety or her/his representative.
+Temporary Parking Permits: Temporary registration and permission to park on campus will be issued by the Director of Public Safety or his/her representative upon payment of a fee established by the university.
 Vehicles on loan and owned by a licensed garage or car dealer while a registered vehicle is being repaired are not subject to this section.
 Vehicles owned by individuals (parents, spouses, friends) and being used on a temporary basis are subject to payment of the temporary registration fee.
 Failure to comply with this section will result in a fee of $30.00 being assessed against the violator for failing to register his/her temporary motor vehicle.
-Temporary parking decals will be issued for a period of 10 days only (except for those persons attending continuing education courses).
+Temporary parking decals will be issued for a period of 10 days only.

 Visitor Parking: Visitors to students will register their respective motor vehicles with the University Police Department.
 Upon completion of registration, each visitor will be issued a parking permit (at no fee) indicating the visitor's name, registration number, state, approved parking area and expiration date.
-Parking permits will be hung on the rear view mirror while vehicle is parked only.
+Visitor passes will be displayed on the dash of the vehicle.
 Visitors are subject to all traffic and parking regulations of the university and laws of the Commonwealth of Pennsylvania as may apply.
 Graduate or undergraduate students of the university obtaining visitor permits for a vehicle will have violated the intent of this section and will be charged with illegal registration.

 Guests of the University/Vendors: Upon request of the guest, sponsor or vendor an official visitor pass will be issued by the University Police Department at no charge.
 Visitor passes will be displayed on the dash of the vehicle.
 Visitor passes will indicate the name of the visitor or vendor, parking area and expiration date of the pass.